 Museum:- The most noteworthy attraction of Bharat Mandir is the museum.
 It contains sculptures, pottery and decorated bricks found during excavation.
 Moreover, the estimated period of these precious objects falls between 3rd century A.D and 14th century A.D.
 The sculptures of Yaksha, Yakshini, a four-armed Vishnu, loin figure man with curly hair deserves special mention.

-Certainly, the intriguing museum in Rishikesh inspire historians and archaeologists for further study of the area and to acquaint the people with our ancient glorious tradition.
+Certainly, the intriguing museum in Rishikesh inspires historians and archaeologists for further study of the area and to acquaint the people with our ancient glorious tradition.

 Walk across river by hanging Lakshman Jhula

 Right now w.e.f., 12 July 2019, the Government of Uttarakhand has closed the Laxma Jhula bridge for all traffic and pedestrian.
 The government has taken such initiative for replacing the old bridge with the new one.

 Lakshman Jhula is one of the most popular tourist attractions and a prominent landmark of Rishikesh.
 It is a 450 feet long hanging bridge across the mighty Ganga River at a height of 70 feet.

 The bridge is of the mythological importance of Ramayana.
 Meanwhile, devotees believe that long ago, Lord Laxamana constructed this bridge.
 On both sides of Lakshmana Jhula, there are local markets of worship items and books on religious topics.
 Likewise, there are shops selling gems, locally-made handicraft items as well as precious and semi-precious jewelry.